 How Does Bang & Olufsen Company Work?

-How does Bang & Olufsen operate?
+How does Bang & Olufsen work?

 How Does Bang & Olufsen Company Work?